 * Eneret – exclusive

 New Zealand publishers of photo topographics.
-The style of some of the reverses suggests they were produced by Valentines.
+The style of the reverses suggests they were produced by Valentines.

 Initials within a photgraph posed by models in a French card

 In 1915 Samuel Steinsberg was listed as selling embroideries and novelties at 5 Quai des Moulins.

 Swiss citizen Samuel Steinsberg, born 20 January 1886 is one of those Persons registered at the Geneva border during the Second World War

 S & T N 124 Printed at works, Dresden